 - Your library's website

-- Making the most of your library’s catalog
+- The structure of your library's catalog

 - Comparing and contrasting print and online indexing

 - Databases and ready reference work

 - Week 5: Evaluating Reference Tools